January 2011

 We said goodbye to the west coast as we travelled along the Haast River and traversed the scenic Haast Pass (563 m) and Mount Aspiring National Park – The van didn’t like this pass too much but we made it.

 Now we are in the region of Otago and the weather has turned nice.
-It was an absolute beautiful drive today as we drove past Lake Wanaka travellrd through to “The Neck’ to Lake Hawea.
+It was an absolute beautiful drive today as we drove past Lake Wanaka travelled through to “The Neck’ to Lake Hawea.
 We stopped at a place called Puzzling World where there was this terrific maze.
 You had to go through it and get to all four corners that were coloured red, blue, yellow and green, then you had to make it back out again.
 We even added an extra challenge: the kids vs the adults!
 It was alot of fun, and by the end I think we probably walked about 6 kilometres.
 There were also illusion rooms and puzzles to play with at the cafe.

 This area is known for its stone fruit and vineyards.
 There were lots of places on the side of the road to stop for cherries, plums, peaches and apricots.
 Yum.
 We also had to stop at one vineyard, the one we chose was called Pelegrino Winery and it was very good.